EMS, first responders and everyone must know these safety tips when rendering electric shock first aid

 - One of the most important electric shock first aid safety steps is making sure the victim is no longer in contact with the electricity source that caused the electric shock and/or no longer within the rings of voltage given off by the electricity source.
 Called “step potential,” this phenomenon describes how the conductor of electricity gives off rippling waves of voltage which can injure or kill a person, even though he or she has not even touched or made direct contact with the downed powerline or other conductor.
 If the victim is still in contact with – or within “step potential” range of – the electricity source, then do not touch them.

 - Where possible, turn off the electricity source that caused the electric shock.
 Alternatively, if it can be safely done without creating a risk of additional electric shock, try to move the electricity source away from the victim by using a dry, nonconducting object made of cardboard, plastic, wood, rubber, rope or fiberglass.
-Do not us anything made of metal or that is wet or moist as all of those are conductors of electricity.
+Do not use anything made of metal or that is wet or moist as all of those are conductors of electricity.

 - Watch for downed power lines at a car accident (especially if one or more of the vehicles struck a utility pole).
 Always consider and treat a downed power line as energized unless and until a utility professional has assured you otherwise.